pclubuiet/website/README.md

     *A small description of your changes is must in the commit messages.*

-12. After you are done making changes, push the branch to your fork.
+3. After you are done making changes, push the branch to your fork.
     ```
     git push -u myfork mybranch
     ```
     The **-u** option is required only the first time you push the branch.
-	In case you have made multiple commits, you need to squash them into a single commit before pushing.

-13. Then create a Pull Request from that branch using GitHub.

-**What happens after you have submitted a Pull Request?**

-Well, you could wait for it to be reviewed by someone or you could attempt to fix another issue.

-*OR*

-You could help us in an even better way!
+ Make sure your branch is up-to-date with the latest version of the master.
+Else you are required to do a rebase to place your changes above master branch.

+### Step 3: Follow Coding policy

+ 1. Please help us follow the best practice to make it easy for the reviewer as well as the contributor.
+We want to focus on the code quality more than on managing pull request ethics.
+ 2. Single commit per pull request
+ 3. For writing commit messages please adhere to the Commit style guidelines.
+ 4. Follow uniform design practices.
+ 5. The pull request will not get merged until and unless the commits are squashed.
+In case there are multiple commits on the PR, the commit author needs to squash them and not the maintainers cherrypicking and merging squashes.
+ 6. If the PR is related to any front end change, please attach relevant screenshots in the pull request description o
+### Step 4: Submitting a Pull request ###
+Once a PR is opened, try and complete it within 2 weeks, or at least stay actively working on it.
+Inactivity for a long period may necessitate a closure of the PR.
+As mentioned earlier updates would be nice.

+### Step 5: Code Review ###

+Your code will be reviewed, in this sequence, by:

+1. Travis CI: by building and running tests.
+If there are failed tests, the build will be marked as a failure.
+You can consult the CI log to find which tests.
+Ensure that all tests pass before triggering another build.
+2. Reviewer: A core team member will review your pull request and approve it or he will suggest changes.

-### Help us by reviewing other Pull Requests! ###
+### Step 6: Help us by reviewing other Pull Requests! ###
 If you have the time and the knowledge then you must review other Pull Requests.
 This would stop Pull Requests from stacking up and will definitely mean your Pull Request would be reviewed faster.

 **Things to keep in mind while reviewing a Pull Request:**